Foothill Model Works

 Installed on MacLeod Western T-17-2 truck.

-Foothill Model Works has begun its transition to styrene injection molded kits and this is our first offering.
+The first part in Foothill Model Works’ transition to styrene injection molded kits is this set of wooden brake beams.
 Based on measurements of a WSLCo.
 Camp Niagra camp car’s wooden brake beam, this incredible accurate, highly detailed part fills in one of the last remaining missing detail parts of a West Coast arch bar truck - the brake beams.
-The detail has to be seen to be believed, in fact, you might even need a magnifying glass!
+The detail has to be seen to be believed, in fact, you might even need a magnifying glass (Check out the Cotter Pin holding the brake shoe mounting rod in place)!
 Rest assured though, their styrene construction means they’re durable enough for day to day operations on your layout.
 One look and we’re sure you’ll agree, you won't be satisfied without them anymore!

 This set of high quality, On3, Styrene castings features the following: